TommyJackson85/band-website/README.md

 I took inspiration from other bands Discography pages on their website, particularly on how they display the album cover picture and details
 Metallica's and Iron Maiden's website were once again an inspiration in terms of design.

+#### Photos Page

+For the photos page I utilized a lightbox system.

+Upon opening the Photos page, there is a collection of photos available for the user to see.
+The user can't see the image at its full capacity, but all the images are matching at the same width and height, without being stretched.
+They are also evenly alligned at different screen lengths.
+The images are small enough for the user to get a full grasp of all the images on their first glance.

+Upon clicking an image of their choosing, a lightbox pops up.
+In which displays the image as big as possible.
+The individual images are large enough for the user to grasp them.

+Below the enlarged image on the lightbox, the user can see the same collection of images from initally opening the photos page.
+This is to allow the user to search through the images without closing the lightbox.
+I also utilised next and previous buttons for the user to schroll though all the pictures.
+The two buttons are in a fixed position so they wont move when clicking through, this is important because the lightbox changes its size depending on the image.
+Keeping them in place provides a better user experience.
+There is also an x button on the top incase the user wants to go back to the main page, where they can navigate the website again.

+This system for a photo collection is used on many bands websites such as metallicas.

+For further information of the technology of the lightbox please view the Technologies Used section below.

+I also used the same color schemes from the Music Page to keep the website as consistant as possible, however the main-section (grey background is alot wider than on the Music Page.
+This was to keep as many of the images as possible in view.)

 ### Features Left to implement

 #### More content on the home page, and removal of content from the home page.